forkymcforkface/RGBPi-Extra/README.md

  **DO NOT ASK QUESTIONS IN DISCORD/TELEGRAM FOR ANY ISSUES YOU MAY RUN INTO.**

+ ***IF YOU ARE REIMAGING YOUR SD CARD OR MOVING THE USB DRIVE TO A PI5 YOU NEED TO REMOVE RGBPI-EXTRA FIRST USING THE UNINSTALLER BUILT INTO THE APPLICATION***

  **Notes**
 - Please use [Discussions](https://github.com/forkymcforkface/RGBPi-Extra/discussions) or [Issues](https://github.com/forkymcforkface/RGBPi-Extra/issues) if you have questions or issues.